Gtech Community Stadium in Brentford, home of Brentford FC

 The Gtech Community Stadium is the modern home of Brentford FC, representing the club's remarkable journey from lower-league obscurity to Premier League establishment.
 With a capacity of 17,250, this purpose-built stadium opened in 2020, ending the Bees' 116-year association with their beloved Griffin Park.
 Despite being the Premier League's smallest ground, the Gtech creates an atmosphere that belies its size, with steep stands bringing fans close to the action and generating noise levels that have troubled the best teams in England.

 Located in Brentford, west London, the stadium sits on the former site of Brentford's old athletics ground, within sight of Kew Bridge and the Thames.
 The compact, modern design prioritises atmosphere over capacity, with every seat offering excellent views and acoustics that amplify crowd noise.
 Whether witnessing Brentford's innovative brand of football or simply experiencing a community-focused club punching above its weight, the Gtech offers a refreshing alternative to the mega-stadiums of London rivals like Tottenham Hotspur Stadium or Emirates Stadium.
+Placed within the broader landscape of other Premier League grounds such as Craven Cottage and Portman Road.

 Key Features

-- ✓Premier League's smallest stadium at 17,250 capacity creates intimate atmosphere
+• Premier League's smallest stadium at 17,250 capacity creates intimate atmosphere

-- ✓Purpose-built in 2020, replacing the historic Griffin Park
+• Purpose-built in 2020, replacing the historic Griffin Park

-- ✓Steep stands bring fans close to the pitch, amplifying atmosphere
+• Steep stands bring fans close to the pitch, amplifying atmosphere

-- ✓Located near Kew Bridge with good transport links from central London
+• Located near Kew Bridge with good transport links from central London

-- ✓Home to one of football's most innovative and analytical clubs
+• Home to one of football's most innovative and analytical clubs

 History